 Why Would You Need To Replace It?

 There’s a couple of reasons why you might need your AC compressor replaced.
-The most likely reason is usually due to the coil failing which is the most common cause that an independent shop services as most do not service just the coil.
+The most likely reason is usually due to the coil failing which is the most common cause that independent shop services as most do not service just the coil.

 When a coil fails, your AC will not function at all.
 Without the ability to engage the clutch, with a failed coil, the compressor will never turn on and will not even attempt to cool down the air.